 Steed: All this time I've known you, and I never knew you could sew!
 Emma: Well, our relationship hasn't been exactly domestic, has it?

-The Big Breakfast: The Nineties breakfast show was powered by UST when Johnny Vaugn and Denise Van Outen were the two co-hosts.
+The Big Breakfast: The '90s breakfast show was powered by UST when Johnny Vaugn and Denise Van Outen were the two co-hosts.
 Even the advertising trails hinted at it when they were rehired.

-Buffy and Spike for most of the series.
-Buffy and Spike had their UST amped Up to Eleven in season 9.
+Buffy and Spike in the latter part of the series.
+Buffy and Spike had their UST amped Up to Eleven in Season 9 and recently early part of Season 10.

-Buffy and Angel.
-The entirety of Season 2 was Bangel UST climaxing in a single orgasmic Kiss of the Vampire.
-As of Season 9, Buffy/Angel has been all but sunk.
+Buffy and Angel in most of their interactions.
+The entirety of Season 3 was Bangel UST climaxing in a single orgasmic Kiss of the Vampire.

 There was sexual tension between Buffy and Xander, especially in the second half of season two, although it largely went away as the series went on.